bufbuild/protobuf-es/MANUAL.md

 ### Setting up your plugin

 The first thing to determine for your plugin is the `name` and `version`.
 These are both passed as properties on the plugin initialization object.

 The `name` property denotes the name of your plugin.
-Most plugins are prefixed with `protoc-gen` as required by `protoc` i.e. [protoc-gen-es](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoc-gen-es).
+Most plugins are prefixed with `protoc-gen` as required by `protoc`—for example, [protoc-gen-es].
 The `version` property is the semantic version number of your plugin.
-Typically, this should mirror the version specified in your package.json.

-The above values will be placed into the preamble of generated code, which provides an easy way to determine the plugin and version that was used to generate a specific file.
+Typically, this should mirror the version specified in your `package.json` file.
+These values are placed into the preamble of generated code, providing an easy way to determine the plugin and version that were used to generate a specific file.

-For example, with a `name` of **protoc-gen-foo** and `version` of **v0.1.0**, the following will be added to generated files:
+For example, with a `name` of **protoc-gen-foo** and `version` of **v0.1.0**, the following line is added to generated files:

 ```ts
 // @generated by protoc-gen-foo v0.1.0 with parameter "target=ts"